 DND from 221 The person at telephone 221 has forwarded a call to you using Do Not Disturb.
 DND transfer The system has transferred a call to you from a telephone with Do Not Disturb turned on.
 DRT Line001 Nobody answered this call so the system transferred it to you.
-Company has some all northed an LineQ41 cellheek CALLBACK transferred a call on line 061, but no one has answered it.
-Press CALLBACK or the line button to connect to the call CALLBACK transferred a call on line 061, but no one has answered it.
+Line061 callback CALLBACK Someone has camped, parked or transferred a call on line 061, but no one has answered it.
 Press CALLBACK or the line button to connect to the call.
-CALLBACK transferred a call on line 061, but no one has answered it.
-Press CALLBACK or the line button to connect to the call.
-There is no telephone that can receive a call on line 061 so the system has transferred it to you.
-CALLBACK transferred a call on line 061, but no one has answered it.
-Press CALLBACK or the line button to connect to the call.
-There is no telephone that can receive a call on line 061 so the system has transferred it to you.
+Line061 to prime There is no telephone that can receive a call on line 061 so the system has transferred it to you.
+Line002>Line052 The call coming in on line 002 was intended for target line 052.
+Line 052 is busy so the call has come to you.